 How To Make Lemon Layer Sheet Cake Recipe

-- Combine Wet and Dry: Sift the cake flour and baking powder together three times.
+- Combine wet and dry: Sift the cake flour and baking powder together three times.
 On low speed, add one-third of the flour mixture to the butter mixture.
 Follow with half of the milk.
 Add another third of the flour, the remaining milk, and finally the last of the flour, mixing until smooth.

-- Assemble and Chill: Place one cooled cake layer on a large cutting board.
+- Assemble and chill: Place one cooled cake layer on a large cutting board.
 Spread half of the buttercream evenly over the top.
 Carefully place the second cake layer on top.
 Frost the top with the remaining buttercream.
 Use an icing comb to make decorative wavy lines.

 Recipe Tips